saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Get the most out of your live and automated testing by including a healthy mix of emulators, simulators, and real devices as your mobile testing platforms.
+Get the most out of your live and automated testing by including a healthy mix of emulators, simulators, and real devices.
 Why?
-Because there are aspects of the mobile experience that you can't test on emulators or simulators, such as location-based apps that use manufacturer-specific device sensors, memory consumption, and CPU usage.
+Some things you can test on emulators or simulators, while there are aspects of the mobile experience you'd need to test on real devices, such as location-based apps that use manufacturer-specific device sensors, memory consumption, and CPU usage.

 There are a variety of use cases to consider when you're deciding on the mix of emulators, simulators, and real devices to use in your testing.

-For a full list of Sauce Labs supported devices and browsers, [learn more here](https://saucelabs.com/platform/supported-browsers-devices).
+We support thousands of device/OS combinations and test automation frameworks such as Appium, Espresso, XCUITest, and Robotium.
+For a full list of Sauce Labs supported devices, operating systems, and browsers, [learn more here](https://saucelabs.com/platform/supported-browsers-devices).

 ## When to Test on Emulators and Simulators

+### Use Cases

 If you need...